exakat/php-dictionary/dictionary/homoiconicity.ini.rst

 + ``token_get_all()``: tokenises a PHP source string into an array of token arrays, exposing the lexical structure of code as PHP data.
 + ``eval()``: executes an arbitrary PHP string as code, allowing dynamically constructed programs to run.
-+ The Reflection API (``ReflectionClass``, ``ReflectionFunction``, etc.): introspects the live structure of classes and functions at runtime.
++ The Reflection API, with ``ReflectionClass``, ``ReflectionFunction``, etc.: introspects the live structure of classes and functions at runtime.
 + The ``ast`` extension: parses PHP source into an abstract syntax tree represented as native ``ast\Node`` objects, enabling full read access to code structure.
-+ ``nikic/php-parser`` (userland library): provides a complete AST with read and write access, making it possible to parse, modify, and regenerate PHP code from PHP itself.
++ ``nikic/php-parser``, a userland library: provides a complete AST with read and write access, making it possible to parse, modify, and regenerate PHP code from PHP itself.

 These tools are the foundation of static analysers, code generators, template engines, and macro-like systems built into PHP.